 Our common stock is currently listed on the Nasdaq Capital Market, which has qualitative and quantitative listing criteria.
-If we are unable to meet all of the Nasdaq continued listing requirements and at least one of the Nasdaq continued listing standards in the future, including if the closing bid price for our common stock falls below \$1.00 per share for 30 consecutive trading days (the Minimum Bid Price Requirement), or if we are unable to maintain at least \$2.5 million in stockholders' equity or a market capitalization of at least \$35 million, Nasdaq could determine to delist our common stock.
-For example, on June 8, 2023, we received letters (Notices) from the Listing Qualifications staff (the Staff) of the Nasdaq Stock Market LLC (Nasdaq) notifying us that (i) for 30 consecutive business days preceding the date of the Notices, the market value of our common stock was less than \$35.0 million, which does not meet the requirement for continued listing on the Nasdaq Capital Market, as required by Nasdaq Listing Rule 5550(b)(2) (the Market Value Rule), and (ii) for 30 consecutive business days preceding the date of the Notices, the closing bid price of our common stock was below \$1.00 per share, which is the minimum required closing bid price for continued listing on the Nasdaq Capital Market pursuant to Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").
+If we are unable to meet all of the Nasdaq Stock Market LLC (Nasdaq) continued listing requirements and at least one of the Nasdaq continued listing standards in the future, including if the closing bid price for our common stock falls below \$1.00 per share for 30 consecutive trading days (the Minimum Bid Price Requirement), or if we are unable to maintain at least \$2.5 million in stockholders' equity or a market capitalization of at least \$35 million \$35.0 million, Nasdaq could determine to delist our common stock.
+For example, on June 8, 2023, we received letters (Notices) (the Notices) from the Listing Qualifications staff (the Staff) of the Nasdaq Stock Market LLC (Nasdaq) notifying us that (i) for 30 consecutive business days preceding the date of the Notices, the market value of our common stock was less than \$35.0 million, which does not meet the requirement for continued listing on the Nasdaq Capital Market, as required by Nasdaq Listing Rule 5550(b)(2) (the Market Value Rule), and (ii) for 30 consecutive business days preceding we failed to satisfy the date of the Notices, the closing bid price of our common stock was below \$1.00 per share, which is the minimum required closing bid price for continued listing on the Nasdaq Capital Market pursuant to Listing Rule 5550(a)(2) (the "Minimum Minimum Bid Price Requirement").
+Requirement.